 Our Educational Play Inspired Curriculum

-As you can tell by its name, our curriculum is play based.
-This means that the experiences we are providing to the children have intentionally educational components, while being implemented through play.
-Our teachers act as facilitators and enrich the children’s play by asking open-ended questions.
+As you can tell by its name (Educational Play Inspired Curriculum), our curriculum is play based.
+All of the experiences we are providing to the children have intentional educational components, but they are implemented through play.
+Our curriculum follows two-week themes that teachers bring to life throughout the classroom environment and through the hands-on play experiences they provide for their students.
+They act as facilitators and enrich the children’s play by asking open-ended questions.
 These interactions lead to higher thinking and encourage the mastery of the program’s goals.

-Our curriculum also includes weekly sign language learning and a health and wellness component.
+All of our core values are woven into our curriculum (kindness, wellness, fun, inspiration and community).
+Our curriculum also includes weekly sign language.
 Each week’s curriculum includes activities and discussions that introduce new sign language vocabulary and broaden children’s experiences and understanding of ecology, conservation, and personal health.

 Our Outdoor Classrooms